sseiber/lva-gateway/docs/Tutorials/Create a Live Video Analytics application in Azure IoT Central.md

 }
 ```

-Then for each of the modules listed under `systemModules` you will need to
+Then for each of the modules listed under `modules` you will need to
 enter the image element with the desired version.
 Use the following default image values if you are not
 providing your own registry.